Age Grade Competitions - up to Under 18's - Dorset Wiltshire Rugby Football Union

 No extra time (other than time added on for injury stoppages) is played.

-1. The winner is the team scoring the more tries
+1. The winner is the team scoring the most tries

-2. The winner is the team scoring the more penalty kicks
+2. The winner is the team scoring the most penalty kicks

 3. The winner is the team that scored the first try